Azure/api-management-developer-portal/README.md

 # Azure API Management developer portal

-This repository is managed by the [Microsoft Azure API Management](https://aka.ms/apimrocks) team and contains the source code of the developer portal and instructions for setting up your own self-hosted version.
+This repository is managed by the [Microsoft Azure API Management](https://aka.ms/apimrocks) team and contains the source code of the developer portal.
+Instructions for setting up and extending your self-hosted portal are located [in the wiki section](https://github.com/Azure/api-management-developer-portal/wiki).

 If you're looking for **general information or documentation on the developer portal**, refer to the [official Azure documentation](https://aka.ms/apimdocs/portal).

 ![API Management developer portal](readme/portal.png)

-## <a name="overview"></a> Overview

-The developer portal is based on our own fork of the [Paperbits framework](http://paperbits.io/) - a [JAMstack technology](https://jamstack.org/), which we enriched with API Management-specific features.

-You can deploy and self-host the portal outside of an API Management service.
-This approach allows you to extend the portal's core functionality and control its deployments.
-For  instructions, refer to the [documentation in the Wiki section](https://github.com/Azure/api-management-developer-portal/wiki).

 ## <a name="releases"></a> Releases

 The `master` branch of this repository is used for daily development purposes and may contain unstable version of the software.
 We recommend using [releases](https://github.com/Azure/api-management-developer-portal/releases) for setting up your portal.

-## <a name="roadmap"></a> Roadmap

-The project's roadmap is publicly available in [the repository's Projects section](https://github.com/Azure/api-management-developer-portal/projects).

 ## <a name="feedback"></a> Interactions